SteveAustin79/YTDL/README.md

 # YTDL - YouTubeDownLoader 0.3
 A command line YouTube video downloader, downloading a specific video resolution file and a 128kps audio stream, finally merged into a single file.
 Use of ffmpeg and pytubefix.

+####Note: Member, ageRestricted or unplayable videos cannot be downloaded with YTDL or YTDLchannel!

 ### History
 - 20250224 - v0.3 - config file support
 - 20250223 - v0.2 - added webm support (>1080p)